 actor: group.sales && (roles.director || roles.manager)

-If an endpoint’s output is conditional upon the actor, the endpoint may obtain the actor from the context via the frame and adjust accordingly.
+If an endpoint’s output is conditional upon the actor, it may obtain the actor from the context via the frame and adjust accordingly.

 func (svc *Service) SalesReport(ctx context.Context, from time.Time, to time.Time) (sales *SalesData, err error) {